International Yoga Therapy Institute

 Tuition for Module 4-5 (paid after the completion of Modules 1-3) $2,400 (partial work study options are available for module 4-5)

-Tuition includes: core training, bi-monthly videoconferences, and one-on-one meetings with Nancy Candea, trainings with other YI Faculty, and guest speakers; Yoga Impact Yoga Therapy Training Manual; and videos.
+Tuition includes: core training, bi-monthly videoconferences, and one-on-one meetings with Nancy Candea, trainings with other ITYI Faculty, and guest speakers; ITYI Yoga Therapy Training Manual; and videos.

 Other Expenses: travel and lodging, tuition for 20 hours of master classes with teachers outside of Yoga Impact, tuition for 80 hours of elective study outside of Yoga Impact, membership dues to professional accreditation organizations, and books.
 Although you are encouraged to develop a yoga resource book library, you are welcome to borrow some of your required reading materials.